-The 26th of May is the day the Church remembers and celebrates the Venerable Bede, who died on that day in 735 (This year we celebrate him on the 25th, as the 26th is Trinity Sunday!)
+The 25th of May is the day the Church remembers and celebrates the Venerable Bede, who died on that day in 735.
 Bede was a Saint and Scholar, whose wonderful Ecclesiastical History of the English People, is still the major source for early English History, as well as being, in itself a deeply inspiring book.
-He is buries in Durham cathedral and set above his tomb, in beautiful shimmering letters is the text of one of the prayers he wrote.
+He is buried in Durham cathedral and set above his tomb, in beautiful shimmering letters, is the text of one of the prayers he wrote.
 My sonnet in celebration of Bede draws on this prayer so I give its text here in both Latin and English and have posted a photograph of it below the poem.

 As always you can hear the poem by clicking on the title or the ‘play’ button.
-This poem will be published in my next collection of verse ‘The Singing Bowl’, due out in November with the Canterbury Press
+This poem is from my collection of verse ‘The Singing Bowl’, published by Canterbury Press

 Bede’s Prayer: